KISSING BUG: DANGEROUS PESTS

 Despite their pleasant-sounding name, kissing bugs have more than earned their notoriety as pests by spreading the infamous Chagas disease.
 Over the past several years, they have been migrating northward.
-Unfortunately, there are now kissing bugs in New Jersey, Pennsylvania, Delaware, and the Eastern Shore of Maryland, meaning that you should be prepared to fight against them.
+Unfortunately, there are now kissing bugs (also known as "Assassin Bugs") in New Jersey, Pennsylvania, Delaware, and the Eastern Shore of Maryland, meaning that you should be prepared to fight against them.
 Here’s what you need to know about these dangerous insects.

 Why Kissing Bugs Are Dangerous

 Kissing bugs are primarily nocturnal creatures that feed on the blood of birds, reptiles, and mammals, including humans.
 They prefer to make their homes in cracks and holes in housing structures and outdoor areas.
 It’s not just their blood-sucking habits that make this pest so dangerous.
 Kissing bugs are known to carry the parasite trypanosoma cruzi, which causes Chagas disease.
 These parasites are normally spread when kissing bug feces gets into the wound made by a kissing bug.
 Chagas disease normally is mild, sometimes causing swelling around the wound.
 However, some cases can be quite severe and even life-threatening; they can lead to heart rhythm abnormalities that can cause sudden death through cardiac arrest.

 If you suspect that you might have Chagas disease as a result of kissing bugs, contact your doctor or medical provider immediately.